Dhoular

 Dhoular is a village and union council of Talagang District in the Punjab Province of Pakistan, and is part of Talagang Tehsil.

 According to the 1998 census of Pakistan, its total population was about 6,500.
-It is one of the oldest, largest and culturally rich village of the area.
-It is referred to, in the famous saying: The Sword is in Dhaualr (meaning that it is the time to fight but my ammunition is not with me, rather I had left that at home).
+It is one of the oldest, largest and culturally rich village of the area, and is referred to, in the famous saying: The Sword is in Dhoular (meaning "it is the time to fight but my ammunition is not with me, rather I had left that at home").

-It is a part of the Pothohar Plateau.
-It is a fertile area but there is no irrigation system available in the entire Rawalpindi Division.
+It is a part of the Pothohar Plateau and is a fertile area however there is no irrigation system available in the entire Rawalpindi Division.

-By its area, Dhoular is 2nd largest village in the Tehsil.
-Several distinguished individuals were born in this village, who gained recognition not only locally but also at the international level.
-Among them are Mr. Syed Hussain Imam Haider, who got Master's Degree in Law from UK, journalist Mr. Syyed Owais Ahmed Hamdani, Professor Syed Iqbal Hussain Shah, Pir Syed Ali Ahmed Shah, Syed Haider Shah, Caption Ghulam Muhammad Chidrokhail,Haji Subedar Malang Khan, Brigadier Perwaiz Iqbal, Doctor Talha Imran, lumberdar Noor Khan, Malik Altaf Hussain Takial, Qari Altaf ur Rehman, Qari Saeed Ahmed Shaheed, Qari Maqsood Ahmed, Mufti Waqar Azam, Subedar Major Haji Amir Afzal and Naseem Abbas journalist also belongs to this village.

-Shakeel Abbas MPhil Mathematics, Farooq Afzal MPhil Chemistry, Azhar Abbas Naqvi MPhil English, Mubashar Hussain MSc Chemistry, Saeed Ahmed Awan MSc Math, Basharat Hussain MSc Botny, Muhammad Faisal MCS, Moulana Muhammad Ahmed MA, Shakeel Ahmed Minhas MA, Muhammad Saeedullah MA and Shahzad Afzal BCS MA (Founder Al Rehman Welfare Committee Dhaular) are notable persons of village serving in education sector.

-Dhoular is also well known for its unique breeds of racing bulls.
+By its area, Dhoular is the second largest village in the Tehsil.
+It is also well known for its unique breeds of racing bulls.
 The village’s primary agricultural produce includes wheat, peanuts, and black peas.